-As you can imagine, things can get very busy here at the Carnsight office.
-We love working with our fantastic clients and there’s always a lot to get done to ensure we provide excellent results.
+As you can imagine, things can get very busy here at the Carnsight office so productivity is paramount.
+We love working with our fantastic clients and we always have a lot to do to ensure we provide excellent results.

-Over the years we’ve each developed our own working routines and habits to ensure the work is done efficiently and well.
+Over the years we’ve each developed our own working routines and habits to work efficiently and well.
 Productivity is not only important for business, but also for our own personal mental health.
 Feeling organised and in control at work is important for a positive outlook.

 Here are some of our top tips for staying productive at work, even on some of the more difficult days.

 Here at Carnsight we all swear by our daily and weekly to-do lists.
-They’re vital in keeping us focused and on track as well as making sure no task, no matter how small, slips through the cracks.
+They are vital – they keep us focused and on track as well as making sure no task, no matter how small, slips through the cracks.

 Lists are a great way to remain organised.
 We have a list for everything and they are a huge help.

-While getting the work done and giving 100% is important, it’s been proven time and time again that as humans we need regular short breaks to remain focused and on the ball.
+While getting the work done and giving 100% is important, we need regular short breaks to remain focused and on the ball.
 Make sure not to overwork yourself and take a decent lunch break.
 When you love what you do as much as we do, it can be easy to lose track of time and forget to take a breather, but a bit of fresh air is really important in rejuvenating and refreshing you.

 Plenty of water

 Hydration is important for so many reasons, most of which you’ve probably already heard, but in case you’ve forgotten here is why you must drink plenty of water: